Karma Tashi Ling

-When he was twenty-seven, Rinpoche left for India at the time of the Communist invasion of Tibet.
+In 1959, when he was twenty-seven, Rinpoche left for India.
 He was called to Rumtek, Sikkim, where the Karmapa had his seat in exile.
 At thirty-five, he took the geshe examination before 1500 monks at Buxador monastic refugee camp in Bengal and was awarded the degree of Geshe Lharampa.
 On his return to Rumtek, he was named Abbot of Rumtek Monastery and the Nalanda Institute for Higher Buddhist Studies at Rumtek.
 He was the personal teacher of the four principle Kagyu tulkus: Tai Situ Rinpoche, Jamgon Kongtrul Rinpoche, Gyaltsab Rinpoche and Shamar Rinpoche.

 In Nepal, Thrangu Rinpoche founded Thrangu Tashi Choling Monastery in Boudhanath, a retreat center and monastic college at Namo Buddha, Tara Abbey, a nunnery in Swayambunath and a school in Boudhanath for the general education of lay children and young monks and nuns.
 In October 1999 Rinpoche consecrated the Vajra Vidya Institute of Sarnath, India which is a school for Buddhist Studies for both lay and monastic students and a center for translation and publishing.
 Thrangu Monastery in Tibet has been mostly rebuilt and is flourishing with many monks.